eaguilera23/miSalleScrapper/README.md

 **Low**
 The website is poorly designed, being only a sequence of html tables and by analysing it, heavily attached to how the information is stored in the institution database.
-Thanks to my expirience as a student at the institution, I observed that burocracy slows down any effort to change something, so a change seems hard to happened.
+Thanks to my expirience as a student at the institution, I observed that burocracy slows down any effort to change something, so a change seems hard to happen.

 Also it is known that on the first semester of the year, the institution revise the budget to put it to work on the second half of the year.
 The system being launched at August 2017, gives us a window of opportunity of almost a year to create a solid user base.

 ##### Action
-Designing the system following SOLID principles and Separation of Concerns, so when change comes, it can happend without affecting other components.
+Designing the system following SOLID principles and Separation of Concerns, so when change comes, it can happen without affecting other components.

 #### Lack of income ($$$)